DOJ opens OneCoin victim claims process with $40M+ forfeiture pool

 This is a real procedural step, not a nostalgia headline.
 A funded claims process turns OneCoin from a closed chapter into an active restitution workflow, and that tends to keep enforcement risk in the background of the broader sector.

-The threshold that matters is whether the DOJ publishes clear rules on net-loss calculation and , because that determines whether the $40 million-plus pool becomes a clean, scalable process or a long tail of disputed claims.
+The threshold that matters is whether the DOJ publishes clear rules on net-loss calculation and allocation, because that determines whether the $40 million-plus pool becomes a clean, scalable process or a long tail of disputed claims.
 In practical terms, this development matters if it leads to repeatable restitution mechanics and additional forfeitures that meaningfully expand the pool beyond a symbolic fraction of the alleged losses.